netbox-community/netbox/docs/configuration/security.md

 When disabled, banners will be displayed without first being HTML escaped for safety.

-!!! info "Changed in NetBox v4.0.8"
+!!! info "New in NetBox v4.0.8"
-    Prior to NetBox v4.0.8, this setting was disabled by default.
+    This setting was introduced in NetBox v4.0.8.

 ---